-Why we founded Parents In Needby chair, Catherine Bailey
+Why we founded Parents In Needby Chief Executive, Catherine Bailey

-Today I saw a man collecting for a charity that supports autism was wearing a jacket with the words “Until we understand” which is what I think we are all looking to do.
-Although I am by profession a Television and film producer, I am here today to share my experience with you as a parent of a child with autism, and as a founder of a charity, Parents in Need.
+Although I am by profession a Television and Film Producer, I am here today to share my experience with you as a parent of a child with autism, and as a founder of a charity, Parents in Need.

 But before you know it you are in a fight you didn’t begin nor ever imagined yourself being in.
 And you don’t know who to turn to or where to start.
-You are watching your child suffer, your child is bewildered and frustrated in their need to communicate, but cannot.
-They live somewhere else, on a different pathway, on a different planet.
+You are watching your child becoming bewildered and frustrated in their need to communicate, but you cannot talk to them about it.
+They are somewhere else, on a different pathway.

 So you dig in and take the battle further.
 You are told in order to apply to a specialist school you will need independent assessments; reports from an Educational Psychologist; a Speech and Language Therapist and an Occupational Therapist – oh, and you will need a lawyer as well…